poolfeast/poolfeast.github.io/_posts/2025-5-1-Lap-Prediction.md

 $$ f() = \left(  - \mathtt{Px} + \mathtt{tx} \right) sind\left( \mathtt{heading} \right) + \left(  - \mathtt{Py} + \mathtt{ty} \right) cosd\left( \mathtt{heading} \right) $$
 [Source](https://en.wikipedia.org/wiki/Distance_from_a_point_to_a_line#Line_defined_by_point_and_angle)

-I've modified the formula so that it takes heading angle, (which is 90 degrees from line angle) and so distances to points in the "heading" direction are positive.
+I've modified the formula so that it takes heading angle, (which is 90 degrees from line angle) and to ensure distances in the "heading" direction are positive.

 The interpolation formula is substituted into the distance formula to produce a very large equation[^4] used in the plot above.